Москва

 Contraindications

-— those who are prone to thrombosis due to high blood density.
+• Individuals prone to thrombosis due to high blood viscosity

-You can try delicious beer in Moscow in the network of Belgian brasseries Lambic.
-In summer our beer restaurants have open verandas where you can relax after a long walk or a hard working day.
-And we also have delicious dishes on the menu, a pleasant atmosphere and quality service — the only thing missing is you!
+You can enjoy delicious beer in Moscow at any of the Lambic Belgian brasseries.
+In summer, our beer restaurants feature open verandas — perfect for relaxing after a long walk or a busy day.
+With tasty dishes, a welcoming atmosphere, and top-notch service, the only thing missing is you!

 Read also